 As in the agri-food sector, there are huge concentrations of (buying) power on the level of clothing brands and retailers which allow them to effectively dictate the terms of business.
-This has led to the proliferation of unfair trading practices in the textile sector: last-minute cancellations, low prices, increased time pressure, and poor payment terms are common practice.
+This has led to the proliferation of Unfair Trading Practices (UTPs) in the textile sector: last-minute cancellations, low prices, increased time pressure and poor payment terms are common practice.
 These unfair terms of business, often coupled with weak labour laws in producer countries, create the rampant labour rights abuses mentioned above.
 The fragmented nature of textile supply chains and the outsourcing of production pose particular challenges for transparency and accountability for these abuses.
-Read more here.
+Read more about UTPs here.

-Following on from this paper, the FTAO came together with a coalition of civil society organisations to work on a non-official (or “shadow”) proposal for an ambitious and integrated EU strategy in support of fair and sustainable textile, garments, leather and footwear (TGLF) value chains.
-In this strategy, supported by over fifty organizations, we outline the steps that the EU must take to create a fairer and more sustainable textile industry.
+Ahead of the EU textile strategy, the FTAO, as part of a broad coalition of civil society organisations, published a non-official (or “shadow”) proposal for an ambitious and integrated EU strategy in support of fair and sustainable textile, garments, leather and footwear (TGLF) value chains.
+In this strategy, we outline the steps that the EU must take to enable a fairer and more sustainable textile industry.

 THE CIVIL SOCIETY SHADOW EUROPEAN STRATEGY FOR SUSTAINABLE TEXTILE, GARMENTS, LEATHER AND FOOTWEAR